ocean-satellite-tools/basics/README.md

 # basics

+[Pkgdown site with the vignettes](https://ocean-satellite-tools.github.io/basics/) Look in the articles tab.

 Basic oceanographic data downloading and manipulations (for things the Eli needs to do)

 * Download some data and plot it.